 Xcode's "Export for Localization..." option creates an English

-en.xliff file which can be imported into Loco for translation.
+en.xliff file which can be imported into Loco for translation as follows:

 To export the localized XLIFF file you should specify Loco's iOS-specific XLIFF format.
 You can then import this file using Xcode's "Import Localization..." option

 The following Terminal example shows the xcode parameter being specified instead of the generic XLIFF export.

 - See Exporting translations.